api7/api7-ingress-controller/docs/en/latest/getting-started.md

 - Supports load balancing based on pods (Upstream nodes).
 - Rich [Plugins](https://apisix.apache.org/docs/apisix/next/plugins/batch-requests/) with [custom Plugin](https://apisix.apache.org/docs/apisix/next/plugin-develop/) support.

-## Get involved

-You can contribute to the development of APISIX ingress controller.
-See [Development guide](./contribute.md) for instructions on setting up the project locally.

 See the [Contribute to APISIX](https://apisix.apache.org/docs/general/contributor-guide/) section for details on the contributing flow.

 ## Compatibility with APISIX